Otto Koehler

-Otto Koehler (20 December 1889 - 7 January 1974) was a German zoologist and pioneer ethologist.
+Otto Koehler (20 December 1889 – 7 January 1974) was a German zoologist and pioneer ethologist.
 He was a founding editor, along with Konrad Lorenz of the Zeitschrift für Tierpsychologie (Journal of animal psychology) which was later renamed as Ethology.
 He was among the earliest to explore the numerical abilities of animals, and to use tools like film to study animal behaviour.

 Otto was born in Insterburg, Prussia, the fifth and the only child to survive of Lutheran pastor Eduard Koehler and his second wife Karoline née Heinrici.
 His mother died after his birth and his father died four years later leaving him in the care of his uncle Paul Heinrici.
 He went to the Royal school at Pforta in 1902 and matriculated in 1907 to then study at the University of Freiburg.
 He studied mathematics and history and attended August Weismann's classes on zoology and evolution.
-In 1908 he moved to the University of Munich where he studied botany and listened to lectures in physics from Wilhelm Conrad Röntgen.
+In 1908, he moved to the Ludwig-Maximilians-Universität München where he studied botany and listened to lectures in physics from Wilhelm Conrad Röntgen.
 He studied the biology of a sea urchin Strongylocentrotus lividus under Richard von Hertwig and obtained a doctorate.
 He then worked as an assistant to Franz Doflein and then worked with Karl von Frisch.
 During the war Koehler was in charge of bacteriological examinations at a military hospital near Metz in 1914.
 He then set up a laboratory in Anatolia in 1916 and became an English prisoner of war in Nazareth.
-In 1919 he moved to Wroclaw where Franz Doflein had moved.
+In 1919, he moved to Wroclaw where Franz Doflein had moved.